daanblom/calcurse/README.md

 calcurse as open source software and are used to cover recurring costs, such as for our servers.
 You can use https://calcurse.org/donate/ for a one-time payment.
 If you prefer another form of donation, do not hesitate to contact us!

+## Autoreload Feature

+calcurse now supports automatic reloading of calendar data at a user-defined interval.
+This is useful if you edit your calendar files externally or synchronize them with other tools.

+### How to use:
+- Open the configuration menu (press `C` in the main UI, then `G` for General Options).
+- Set `general.autoreload` to YES to enable automatic reloading.
+- Set `general.autoreloadinterval` to the number of minutes between reloads (e.g., 1 for every minute).
+- calcurse will automatically reload its data at the specified interval, as if you pressed `R` manually.

+This feature is especially useful for users who edit their calendar files outside of calcurse or use synchronization scripts.